Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 This applies to some crystal tombstones, but can also apply to any design—in Lucite, resin, pewter, wood etc.—with fragile components.

-Many bankers only recognize part of the issue here: the real problem isn’t so much getting fragile deal toys to the event unbroken and intact.
+Many bankers only recognize part of the issue here.
+The real problem isn’t so much getting fragile deal toys to the event unbroken and intact.

 More often, the real issue is getting the tombstones from the event intact.